February 17 – May 15, 2022

 Exhibition Reception | March 3 | 5-8pm | FREE

-Exhibits are always FREE to museum members.
+Exhibits FREE to museum members.

 Learn about museum membership, starting at $15/year.

 This exhibit is sponsored by Oscar C. Boldt’s friend, John Bergstrom.